nekStab/LightKrylov/paper/paper.md

 `LightKrylov` provides Fortran users with SciPy-inspired interfaces to widely used Krylov techniques, including:

-- **Linear systems -** Conjugate Gradient (CG), Generalized Minimal Residual method (GMRES) and Flexible GMRESi [@saad:fgmres:siam].
+- **Linear systems -** Conjugate Gradient (CG), Generalized Minimal Residual method (GMRES) and Flexible GMRES [@saad:fgmres:siam].
 - **Spectral decomposition -** Arnoldi method (with Krylov-Schur restart) for non-Hermitian operators, Lanczos tridiagonalization for Hermitian ones.
 - **SVD -** Golub-Kahan bidiagonalization.

 Libraries exposing more methods exist in other languages, e.g., `Krylov.jl` [@montoison-2023] or `PETSc` [@petsc-web-page].
 Integrating these into existing Fortran codes can however present challenges (e.g. dependency management).
-In contrast, `LightKrylov` is a pure Fortran alternative, compliant with the 2018 standard, and requiring only the Fortran standard library [`stdlib`](https://stdlib.fortran-lang.org/), as an dependency.
+In contrast, `LightKrylov` is a pure Fortran alternative, compliant with the 2018 standard, and requiring only the community-led Fortran standard library [`stdlib`](https://stdlib.fortran-lang.org/), as an dependency.
 Finally, its build process relies on the Fortran package manager `fpm`, facilitating its integration with the modern Fortran ecosystem.

 ## A focus on abstract linear operators and abstract vectors